If you don't see your question below, feel free to reach out to a Marketing & Recruitment team member by messaging email@example.com.

 A) We ask for a minimum commitment of one year for each match we make.
-However, if both parties wish, matches may remain active until the Little turns 18 or graduates from high school.
+However, if both parties wish, matches may remain active until the Little turns 21.

 Q) How long will it take to get matched?

-A) We do not operate on a first come first served basis.
-The waiting period varies for the different type of Big.
+A) We do not operate on a first-come, first-served basis.
+The waiting period varies for the different types of Big.
 At our agency, we typically have a list of close to 100 Little Brothers and Little Sisters waiting to be matched at any given time.

 Q) Is there a cost involved with this program?

 A) Your financial output should be very minimal.
 We encourage our matches to do low and no-cost activities.
 Your assigned Match Support Specialists can help you with activity ideas.
 Children are expected to pay their own way when activities involve a cost.
 We also have a list of participating businesses that give special discounts to our Big-Little matches.

 Q) May I choose the type of child I will be matched with?

 A) Through the interview process, our Enrollment Coordinators will get to know you and will work with you to identify a child with whom you will be best matched, based upon age, background, interests, and other factors.

 Q) Does Big Brothers Big Sisters of the Midlands accept LGBTQIA2S+ volunteers?